-When Can you experience Bioluminescence in Cayman?
+When can you experience Bioluminescence in Grand Cayman?

 In essence, the bioluminescence is always present.
 There are just many different factors that effect how easily you can see it.
-By renting an inflatable kayak and having it available during your stay, there’s always the possibility that conditions are good enough to explore the bio bay, despite the fact that no tour companies are operating during your stay.
+By renting a kayak and having it available during your stay, there’s always the possibility that conditions are good enough to explore the bio bay, despite the fact that no tour companies are operating during your stay.

 Check out the moonrise and moonset times for Grand Cayman Here or contact us If you want some help discovering if this adventure is an option during your visit to Cayman.
 To see when the bio bay is available from most tour operators, take a look at our table below.